Omega Doom

 Omega Doom is a 1996 American science fiction action film directed by Albert Pyun and starring Rutger Hauer.
 It was written by Pyun and Ed Naha.
 The story, set in a dystopian future, concerns a robot warrior who, during a nuclear winter, plays both sides of a robot civil war in a small town.
 The film is mostly based on Yojimbo by Akira Kurosawa.
 It is considered a cult film.

-Plot
+Plot summary

 And death shall have no dominion.

 Dead men naked, they shall be one ...

 with the man in the wind and the west moon.

 When their bones are picked clean and the clean bones gone ...

 they shall have stars at elbow and feet.

 Though they go mad, they shall be sane.

 Though they sink through the sea, they shall rise again.

 Though lovers be lost, love shall not.

 And death shall have no dominion. ...